liquity/bold/README.md

   const BOLDAmount = toBN(toWei('2500')) // borrower wants to withdraw 2500 BOLD
   const colll = toBN(toWei('5')) // borrower wants to lock 5 collateral tokens
   const interestRate = toBn(toWei(‘7’) // Borrower wants a 7% annual interest rate

   // Get an approximate address hint from the deployed HintHelper contract.
-Use (15 * number of troves) trials
+Use (15 * sqrt(number of troves)) trials
   // to get an approx. hint that is close to the right position. let numTroves = await sortedTroves.getSize() let numTrials = numTroves.mul(toBN('15'))